-Analysis | 4 takeaways from the first day of Amy Coney Barrett’s Supreme Court confirmation hearing
+Analysis | 5 takeaways from the first day of Amy Coney Barrett’s Supreme Court confirmation hearing

 The last time Democrats talked about Barrett’s Catholic faith in a judicial hearing — for her seat on a federal court in 2017 — it didn’t go well.
 The top Democrat on the committee, Sen. Dianne Feinstein (Calif.) questioned Barrett’s faith and how it influenced her legal thinking (“the dogma lives loudly within you, and that’s of concern”) in a way that opened Democrats up to attacks they were applying an unconstitutional religious test.

-So they’re actively trying to avoid that now, even as there’s been a slew of reporting on Barrett’s membership in a conservative, charismatic faith group.
+So they’re actively trying to avoid that now.
 It could be a tricky line to walk as Democrats bring up the possibility the court with Barrett on it could severely restrict or overturn Roe v.
 Wade, which legalized abortion nationwide.

 But Republicans see an opening to make it sound as if Democrats are the ones who are extreme.
 So they gave lots of quotes like this one from Sen John Cornyn (R-Tex.), summarizing what he said were attacks on Barrett: “America’s secular cultural elites aren’t sure that a faithful Christian can be entrusted with the law."